heartbeatsjp/check-tls-cert/README.md

 The certificate chain from the root certificate to the server certificate is checked.
 Therefore, if the root certificate is not installed on the system, an error will occur.
 By setting the option `--root-file`, you can specify a root certificate file to validate the certificate chain.

+### OCSP Stapling Checker

+It checks the OCSP response obtained by OCSP stapling.

 ## Limitations